vzakharov/finn/guides/mission_improbable/05_ethics.md

 ### Refuse, But Make It About Rules, Not Morals

 If cornered into a direct role in something heinous (say you’re asked to participate in what you believe is an unlawful act, like roughing up prisoners or targeting civilians), remember that soldiers *can* refuse an **illegal order**.

+> **“Obeying unlawful orders can land you in prison later — the ‘just following orders’ excuse doesn’t save war criminals.”**

 By the laws of war, orders to commit atrocities are void and those who refuse them are in the right.
 In WWI, a few soldiers famously refused firing squads or civilian massacres and were not punished because the order was clearly illegal.